-Neoclassical growth and nonrenewable resource supply: three simple cases Complex cases: limited resources, costly to extract • Non-renewable resources in the long run • An extraction model with inhomogeneous stocks • Lessons Now assume a Hotelling economy in which the resource is running out.
+Now assume a balanced growth path on which X is constant.
 Characterize the path.
+Neoclassical growth and nonrenewable resource supply: three simple cases Complex cases: limited resources, costly to extract • Non-renewable resources in the long run • An extraction model with inhomogeneous stocks • Lessons

-Neoclassical growth and nonrenewable resource supply: three simple cases Complex cases: limited resources, costly to extract • Non-renewable resources in the long run • An extraction model with inhomogeneous stocks
+Now assume a balanced growth path on which X is constant.
+Characterize the path.
+Neoclassical growth and nonrenewable resource supply: three simple cases Complex cases: limited resources, costly to extract • Non-renewable resources in the long run • An extraction model with inhomogeneous stocks • Lessons